OctoPro89/Ech0Engine/Readme.md

 I know gltf is not the best format I am trying to create a obj loader because gltf is annoying but it is what I have as of now

 This may eventually become public, but for now I'm not uploading the code for my Engine

+<h3>NOTE you need to download the whole repo to run the game, an it loads rextyres and models during runtime</h2>